 Some of my friends still make fun of me – “Why do you wear heels every day?” or “I’m going to count the number of times you wear jeans.
 So far this year it’s two.” – but it’s all in good fun.
 And the day that I dressed “normally” – jeans, a university t-shirt, and tennis shoes – almost every person I talked to commented on it, and some even asked me what was wrong!
 Damned if you do, damned if you don’t. :) Have fun with it, and don’t worry too much about what other people think.

 I don’t shop with other people but it would be so fun to have a thrifting buddy.
 Someone that I could go hangout at the Salvation Army with.
 Oh well.
 No one dresses like me as I have a thing for 70s clothes and most people don’t.
-But even one person who is insanely conservative told me that I have a good eye so maybe conservative people can appreciate my ability to put an outfit together although it isn’t something they would ever be caught dead in.posted about 1 year ago
+But even one person who is insanely conservative told me that I have a good eye so maybe conservative people can appreciate my ability to put an outfit together although it isn’t something they would ever be caught dead in.posted over 1 year ago

 I used to have the same problem.
-Do not go shopping with your friends then if they are really holding you back.posted about 1 year ago
+Do not go shopping with your friends then if they are really holding you back.posted over 1 year ago